Kader Kohou: College career

 Kohou played football at Texas A&M University–Commerce.
 During his redshirt freshman season in 2017 he helped lead the Lions to a national championship title.
-During his career at A&M-Commerce he had 111 total tackles, 5 interceptions, 4 forced fumbles, 3 fumble recoveries and 2 defensive touchdowns, he also had 348 yards as a return specialist on special teams, He was named 2nd team all-conference in the Lone Star Conference in 2018 and 1st team all-conference in 2019.
+During his career at A&M-Commerce he had 111 total tackles, five interceptions, four forced fumbles, three fumble recoveries and two defensive touchdowns, he also had 348 yards as a return specialist on special teams, He was named second team all-conference in the Lone Star Conference in 2018 and first team all-conference in 2019.

+Pre-draft process

+After concluding his collegiate career at Texas A&M University–Commerce, Kader Kohou was invited to participate in the 2022 Hula Bowl, a college football all-star game held in Orlando, Florida.
+His selection highlighted his performance at the Division II level and provided an opportunity to showcase his skills to professional scouts.

 Professional career

+Miami Dolphins

-On April 30, 2022, Kohou signed with the Miami Dolphins as an undrafted free agent following the 2022 NFL Draft.
-He was one of the 53 players included on the final roster after cuts, and made his NFL debut Week 1 against the New England Patriots, having 3 tackles and a pass deflection.
+On April 30, 2022, Kohou signed with the Miami Dolphins as an undrafted free agent following the 2022 NFL draft.
+He was one of the 53 players included on the final roster after cuts, and made his NFL debut in Week 1 against the New England Patriots, having three tackles and a pass deflection.

+On April 11, 2025, Kohou re-signed with the Dolphins on a one-year contract.
+He suffered a torn ACL in training camp and was ruled out for the 2025 season.